TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 .. class:: TarFile

    Class for reading and writing tar archives.
-Do not use this class directly: use :func:`tarfile.open` instead.
+Do not use this kundi directly: use :func:`tarfile.open` instead.
 See :ref:`tarfile-objects`.